X-R-G-B/R-Bus/docs/network/rfc/RFC.md

     This field must be of size 4 bytes.
     This field is unsigned (so starting from 0 to 2^32) This field is unique for each player.

+3.2.10.
+DISCONNECT_LOBBY

+    To understant this aciton, the action header `magick` must be equal to `22`

+    The action body is composed of the following fields:
+    - `magick`

+    *** Magick

+    This field help to know the packet is realy a disconnect lobby action

+    This field must be of size 1 byte.
+    This field is unsigned (so starting from 0 to 2^8) This field must be equal to the ascii `\x1b`

 3.3.
 Main Server -> Client